TL;DR

 # PDF Processing

 allowed-tools: Restricts which tools Claude can use when the skill is active.
 Set allowed-tools: Read, Grep, Glob for a read-only skill.
 Set allowed-tools: Read, Bash(python:*) to allow only Python execution.
+You can scope Bash to specific commands using the Bash(command:*) syntax — for example, Bash(date:*) only allows running date, not arbitrary shell commands.
 Without this field, Claude can use any available tool.

 model: Forces a specific model when the skill runs.
 Use model: claude-sonnet-4-20250514 for faster responses on simple tasks, or specify Opus for complex reasoning.